Viking Octantis

-The Viking Octantis is a Polar Class 6 purpose-built expedition ship completed in December 2021 for Viking Expeditions Cruises, a subdivision of Viking Cruises.
+Viking Octantis is a Polar Class 6 purpose-built expedition ship completed in December 2021 for Viking Expeditions Cruises, a subdivision of Viking Cruises.
 The ship has a capacity of 378 passengers with 189 staterooms.
 Named after the Sigma Octantis, the south star, the ship's primary routes include Antarctica and the Great Lakes where the ship carries out scientific research during its cruises.
 The ship was joined by an identical sister ship Viking Polaris in fall of 2022.

 Design and construction

 A letter of intent was signed for two new expedition vessels for Viking Cruises in April 2018.
 The ship was designed by SMC Design of London and the interiors by Richard Riviere of the interior design firm Rottet Studio of Los Angeles.
 The ship dimensions were specifically designed to fit through the Welland Canal.
 The ship has a straight bow, designed to reduce fuel consumption and improve stability.
 The ice-strengthened Polar Class 6 hull was built to ensure a safe voyage and state of the art U-tank stabilisers are intended to decrease rolling by up to 50% when the ship is stationary.

 The Viking Octantis was primarily constructed at the Fincantieri Vard Tulcea shipyard in Romania, when it was towed to the Vard Søviknes shipyard in Søvik, Norway for interior outfitting and completion.